alelouis/alelouis.github.io.old/_posts/2018-04-20-chaotic-ephemeris.md

 >“That the sun will not rise tomorrow is no less intelligible a proposition, and implies no more contradiction, than the affirmation, that it will rise.”
 Hume (1772)
 A Trisolarian kindergarten could have said that, [what are you talking about](https://bblais.github.io/will-the-sun-rise-tomorrow.html) ?

 We can also compute the average energy received by Trisolaris by applying inverse-square law.
 See theses spikes ?
 It’s global barbecue time.

 >“The ground glowed red like a piece of iron in a blacksmith’s furnace.
 Bright rivulets of lava snaked across the dim red earth, forming a net of fire that stretched to the horizon.”

 <img style="margin: 0 auto; display: block; width : 100%;" src="../images/trisolaris/bbc.svg">

-Another fun thing is to compute energy in all points of space and estimate the habitable zone, where the energy received belongs to a reasonable band  — but who needs liquid water anyway when you can dehydrate ?

-PLOT

 If you want to invest a few hours worth of your life in something, start reading — anything really — but the Three-Body problem is a good book.
 The Trisolaris system set apart, the story mainly deals with humanity reaction to a long term but certain threat.
 We assist to a radical and short spanned shift in mentality induced by the possible extinction of the entire human species, the depossession of its history and the inevitable sink into oblivion.
 The second novel, The Dark Forest, also shines by introducing the eponymous hypothesis about the civilized universe and its attempt to solve Fermi paradox.